nocb/RSP-Showdown/README.md

 This command starts a local Starknet network using Devnet.
 The network runs on your local machine and can be used for testing and development.
 You can customize the network configuration in `scaffold.config.ts` for your nextjs app.

-3. On a second terminal, deploy the sample contract:
+3. On a second terminal, deploy the sample contract:部署合约

 ```bash
 yarn deploy